 “The pathways and networking opportunities that SEDA College provided me during my time gave me the skills and knowledge to be able to start my journey in the AFL industry with the Fremantle Dockers.”

 During her time at SEDA, Lauren completed her work placement at Cooinda Primary School and the Fremantle Dockers in the Membership Department, which was an experience she felt was highly valuable and an advantage for her when entering the work force.
 After graduating in 2019, Lauren began working full time for SEDA WA as an Administration Assistant/Receptionist while completing her Certificate IV in Business with AFL Sports Ready.
-She loved her time at SEDA in this role and is staying on in 2021 as Admissions Officer.
+She loved her time at SEDA in this role and after working in the role of Admissions Officer, she worked her way up to leading the team as SEDA's Registrar!
 Lauren is looking forward to utilising her experience in the program to provide better outcomes for SEDA students.

 Graduating from SEDA in 2015, Jaxon went on to complete a traineeship with AFL Sports Ready at the West Australian Football Commission.
 Having developed all the life ready skills at SEDA, he naturally transitioned into the Development Officer role.
 Jaxon now manages the little league competitions, diversity and inclusion programs, and works hard to grow the sport of AFL in the East Fremantle District.
 In the coming months, Jaxon will be moving to Albany to take on the role of Great Southern Regional Development Specialist.
 Jaxon felt that without SEDA, this opportunity would not have been possible.